-The Commonwealth of Nations is Britain’s next step to builder a brighter future for itself.
+The Commonwealth of Nations is Britain’s next step to building a brighter future for itself.
 But not just as a substitute to the European Union, it’s a good market place for opportunities for the common people to make wealth for their own nations.
 I have found some of the good in the Commonwealth myself and there are good ideas that the citizens of these nations will appreciate.

 The theme for this year’s Commonwealth day is delivering a common future: Connecting, Innovating, Transforming.
 This theme underlines the nature of what I do at Africa House London.
 I think up brilliant innovations to deal with climate change and environmental issues to transform nations.
 Utilising sustainable resources and develop them to help economies grow with their natural environments.